POS-IOS-I-OBEBOS/-8/README.md

 ```bash
 python bot.py
 ```
-At first run the program will ask for:
-- the bot token
-- administrator IDs
-- invite links for the groups that users must join
-- the invite link to send after successful verification
+When starting, a graphical window will appear asking for the bot token, administrator IDs, links to the required groups and the invite link for exclusive access.
+Example values are shown in the fields.
+After pressing "Запустить" the bot starts and a separate log window displays all operations.
+If an error occurs it is described in the log window along with a suggestion for how to fix it.

 ## Building an executable